biljana-zobenica/callback-web-form/README.md

 - [x] RUN SERVER

 **python manage.py runserver <port-number>**
-> port number is by default 8000, so you can define yours if this one is already taken by some other app.
+> port number is by default 8000, so you can define yours.
-> our first django app is finally lanuched!
+> Our first django app is finally lanuched!

 ![install_worked](https://user-images.githubusercontent.com/32877624/130936293-7933138a-1f07-4b4f-81cc-460d8bb3a673.png)